A hot-spot since the 1930s, today Surfside, Florida is even more of a magnet for luxury pleasure seekers.

 Ancient Spanish Monastery

-A medieval cloistered monastery, built in Spain in the early 1100s, transported like "the world's largest jigsaw puzzle" in the 1920s by William Randolph Hurst, but not reconstructed in Florida until 1964, the Church of St. Bernard de Clairvaux is a beautiful piece of history on 20 acres of gardens in North Miami Beach.
+A medieval cloistered monastery, built in Spain in the early 1100s, transported like "the world's largest jigsaw puzzle" in the 1920s by William Randolph Hearst, but not reconstructed in Florida until 1964, the Church of St. Bernard de Clairvaux is a beautiful piece of history on 20 acres of gardens in North Miami Beach.

 Oleta River State Park

 Florida's largest urban park, Oleta River State Park is a refuge of countryside less than half an hour from Surfside.
 Look for wildlife as you hike or bike the nature trails, paddle your kayak or canoe through mangroves or along the river, swim in the peaceful saltwater lagoon by Biscayne Bay or try saltwater fishing.

 From classical to jazz, flamenco to ballet, and from resident companies to individual performers from around the world, the Arsht Center is Florida's largest performing arts center, with eight performance spaces, a 30-minute drive from Four Seasons.

 A museum of modern and contemporary art and busy cultural centre overlooking Biscayne Bay in Museum Park, PAMM focuses on American, Caribbean and Latin American art, as well as the artists and designers of its home in multicultural Miami.
 Hanging gardens by French designer Patrick Blanc complement the striking architecture of his modern landmark.

 Fashion, design, art, architecture – and the restaurants and lounges that cater to the cognoscenti – all converge in the Design District, just on the mainland via I-195.

 Next door to the Design District and a magnet for collectors and art enthusiasts, the Wynwood Arts District is home to art galleries, studios and antique markets and the annual international art fair showcasing both established and emerging artists.